tonai/Lightning-talks/JavaScript/02_Vanilla_advanced/04_Functional-programming.md

 }, 0);
 ```

-### Exercice : calculate the distance between a point an the origin
+### Exercise : calculate the distance between a point an the origin

 Imagine the following object :
 ```JavaScript